HELOC Calculator - Home Equity Line of Credit

 What is the difference between HELOC and home equity loan?

-A HELOC is a revolving credit line (like a credit card) with variable rates and a draw period.
-A home equity loan is a fixed lump sum with fixed rates and immediate repayment.
+A HELOC is a revolving credit line (like a credit card) with variable rates and a draw period where you borrow as needed.
+A home equity loan is a fixed lump sum with fixed rates and immediate repayment of principal and interest.
 HELOCs offer flexibility; home equity loans offer predictability.
 Choose HELOC for ongoing needs; home equity loan for one-time expenses.

 How is my HELOC credit limit determined?

-Your credit limit is based on your equity and the lender's maximum combined LTV.
-Formula: Home Value × Max LTV - Current Mortgage = Maximum Credit Limit.
-Example: $400,000 home × 80% - $250,000 mortgage = $70,000 available.
-Lenders also consider credit score and income.
+Your credit limit is based on your equity and the lender's maximum combined LTV (CLTV).
+Formula: Home Value × Max CLTV − Current Mortgage = Maximum Credit Limit.
+Example: $400,000 home × 80% − $250,000 mortgage = $70,000 available.
+Lenders also consider credit score, income, and debt-to-income ratio.

 Why are HELOC rates variable?

-HELOC rates are typically tied to the prime rate (Prime + margin).
-When the Federal Reserve changes rates, your HELOC rate adjusts.
+HELOC rates are typically tied to the prime rate (Prime + margin) as disclosed in your TILA agreement.
+When the Federal Reserve changes the federal funds rate, the prime rate adjusts, and your HELOC rate follows.
 If Prime is 8.5% and your margin is 0.5%, your rate is 9%.
 Rates can increase significantly over time, so budget for higher payments.

 What happens after the draw period ends?

 When the draw period ends, you can no longer borrow from the HELOC.
-You enter the repayment period where you must pay principal and interest over 10-20 years.
+You enter the repayment period where you must pay both principal and interest over 10–20 years.
 Payments often increase significantly if you made interest-only payments during draw.
+Some HELOCs require a balloon payment at the end of the draw period — check your loan agreement.

 Can I pay off a HELOC early?

 Yes, you can repay your HELOC balance at any time during the draw period, then re-borrow up to your credit limit.
-Many borrowers pay more than minimum to reduce principal.
-Check for early closure fees or prepayment penalties with your lender.
+Many borrowers pay more than the minimum to reduce principal.
+Check for early closure fees (typically $300-$500 if closed within 2-3 years) or prepayment penalties with your lender.

 What are typical HELOC closing costs?

 HELOC closing costs are lower than mortgages: typically $0-500 for appraisal, $200-500 for title work, and possible annual fees ($50-100).
-Many lenders offer no-closing-cost HELOCs with slightly higher rates.
+Many lenders offer no-closing-cost HELOCs with slightly higher rates or early closure fees.
 Compare total costs when choosing a lender.

 Related Tools